 1. Determine your vehicle’s eligibility for this program.
 Please see CARB’s 2017 Carl Moyer Guidelines, Chapter 4 and Community Air Protection Project Guidelines for full details.

 2. Gather the required information about your vehicle, engine, and replacement vehicle and engine.

 3. Apply for grant funds in person, by mail, email, or online.

 Please see application on the right for more information.

-This program is part of our 2020 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER), and California Department of Motor Vehicles surcharge revenue.
-For more information, see 2020 Clean Air Grants.
+This program is part of our 2022 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, and Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER).
+For more information, see 2022 Clean Air Grants.

 Additional Funding Sources and Information for Cleaner On-Road Vehicles

 Funding for hybrid and zero-emission trucks and buses, as well as low-NOx natural gas engines, is available through California’s Heavy-Duty Vehicle Incentive Program.

 Additional funding and regulatory resources for heavy-duty truck operators can be found on the California Air Resources Board Truck Stop page.